Monster Shocks, Gamma-Ray Bursts, and Black Hole Quasi-normal Modes from Neutron-star Collapse: Abstract

 \section{Abstract}

 We perform the first magnetohydrodynamic simulation tracking the magnetosphere of a collapsing magnetar.
-The collapse is expected for massive rotating magnetars formed in merger events, and it may occur many hours after the merger.
-The results suggest a novel gamma-ray burst (GRB) scenario, which creates a delayed high-energy counterpart of the merger gravitational waves.
-The collapse launches an outgoing magnetospheric shock, and a hot magnetized outflow forms behind the shock.
-The outflow is modulated by the ring-down of the nascent black hole, imprinting its kilohertz quasi-normal modes on the GRB tail.
+The collapse is expected for massive rotating magnetars formed in merger events, and may occur many hours after the merger.
+Our simulation suggests a novel mechanism for a gamma-ray burst (GRB) which is uncollimated and forms a delayed high-energy counterpart of the merger gravitational waves.
+The simulation shows that the collapse launches an outgoing magnetospheric shock, and a hot magnetized outflow forms behind the shock.
+The outflow is baryon-free and uncollimated, and its power peaks on a millisecond timescale.
+Then, the outflow becomes modulated by the ring-down of the nascent black hole, imprinting its kilohertz quasi-normal modes on the GRB tail.